Biology (BIOL)

 Outcomes

-Students will understand the methodology and use techniques in studying interactions of organisms to the environment and to each other at the organism, population, community, and ecosystem levelsBIOL 280 Evolution of Human Disease (3 Credit Hours)
+Students will understand the methodology and use techniques in studying interactions of organisms to the environment and to each other at the organism, population, community, and ecosystem levelsBIOL 282 Genetics (3 Credit Hours)

 Outcomes

-Students will develop knowledge and awareness of the genetic bases of modern biology; They will understand Mendelian principles of inheritance, chromosome and DNA structure and replication, gene expression, molecular biology, genetic bases of development and other biological processes, and quantitative, population and evolutionary geneticsBIOL 283 Genetics Laboratory (1 Credit Hour)
+Students will develop knowledge and awareness of the genetic bases of modern biology; Students will understand Mendelian principles of inheritance, chromosome and DNA structure and replication, gene expression, molecular biology, genetic bases of development and other biological processes, and quantitative, population, and evolutionary geneticsBIOL 283 Genetics Laboratory (1 Credit Hour)

 Interdisciplinary Option: Bioinformatics, Forensic Science